yblein/mmgui/README.md

     * might be too expensive?
     * turn on/off according to map size/computation time?
 * Size independant?
+* Configurable color ramp for the colorize filter

 ## Authors
 - Yoann Blein